Framonti/watglink_bot/README.md

 - Set the Telegram webhook by opening this link and replacing the url and the bot token with the real one you have set: https://api.telegram.org/botYOURBOTTOKEN/setWebhook?url=https://https://your.domain.com/whateveryouwant

-- Execute the command `go run .` to start the bot.
-Check the terminal to see if errors occur.
-You might need to use `sudo` to listen on port 12.
+- Build the executable with `go build -race .` - The argument `-race` is used as a temporary workaround for concurrency problems, and it won't be needed in the next versions.

+- Run the bot: `sudo ./NAME-OF-THE-FILE-GENERATED-WITH-GO-BUILD`

 If you manage to create your instance of Whatsapp-Telegram linker, make sure to DM me or open a issue.
 I will be happy to link your instance here!